These Trump Administration Officials Deny Writing the Anonymous New York Times Op-Ed

 Vice President Mike Pence issued a denial Thursday, after online sleuths connected him frequently saying the word “lodestar” to its use in the op-ed to refer to John McCain.
 A spokesperson for the Pence’s office issued a statement denying he was behind the op-ed on Twitter.

 Others quickly followed suit to distance themselves from the Times op-ed, which claims there is an effort by a group of conservative administration insiders who are working against Trump.
+In a tweet Wednesday evening, Trump called for the Times to reveal the anonymous writer behind the op-ed, calling the person who wrote it “GUTLESS.”

 Secretary of State Mike Pompeo said he did not write the op-ed while speaking with reporters in New Delhi Thursday.
 “It’s not mine,” he said.

 Dan Coats, Director of National Intelligence, also said he did not write the op-ed in a statement.